shakeel-faiz/SharedNotes/Req.md

 Do you recommend that:

-1. **We create our own custom agent** using your agent code as a reference?
+1. **We create our own custom agent** using your agent code as a reference or idea?

 **OR**

-2. **Your existing agent is modified** to support our folder structure, and we simply use your agent as the client/application?
+2. Your existing running agent app be modified to support our folder structure, and we can simply use your agent as the client.
+We will become the client of the app in metrics API calls.

-Whichever option is easier and safer, I am happy to follow.
 I just need your guidance so we move in the right direction.

----

-If you want, I can also prepare a **more polite**, **more formal**, or **shorter** version.